Hereâ€™s how Binomo works in the Philippines and what traders say about it

 Sometimes the company asks for documents from account holders to verify their identity.
 Verification used to take several days, but now the automatic verification service is available on Binomo and takes a few minutes vs IQ Option.

-Binomo is also particularly loved by many for the educational resources they provide.
-The training materials include various sections on Help Center on trading, step-by-step guides, tips, contests and a Binomo demo account.
+Binomo is particularly loved by many for the educational resources they provide.
+The training materials include various sections on trading, step-by-step guides, tips, contests and a demo account.

+Help Center (FAQs): The Help Center is a great place to go when you’re just getting started on Binomo.
+Here, you’d come across lots of tips and answers to questions like in Wikipedia.
+They’d surely assist you in taking better decisions while trading.

+A Demo account: A Binomo Demo account is a great learning tool.
+It is automatically created for you on registering your account.
+On a Demo account, you have access to $1,000 worth of virtual funds that get replenished when exhausted.
+With this virtual fund, you can place real-time trades without having to risk your real funds.
+You can take as much time as you want to learn before trading with your deposit.

 Deposits and bonuses